bharatbalothia/wcelab-OMT/User_Journey.md

 ### Epic 8 Re-migrate a specific Order/Shipment or a set of Order/Shipment(//TODO: link to Epic)

 User is running Order Migration Tool after previous run or runs.
-User's intent is to re-migrate a specific order using one migration server and one JVM.
+User's intent is to re-migrate a specific order/shipment using one migration server and one JVM.

 1. The user reviews the ```./config/source``` and ```./config/target``` to confirm parameters are valid to the user's intented migration.
-2. To redo for a order-date or list of orders.
-The user will update the column ‘IS_IMPORT_SUCCESS = NULL’ for the related records in MG_XXX tables.
+2. To redo for a order/shipment, the user will update the column ‘IS_IMPORT_SUCCESS = NULL’ for the related records in MG_XXX tables.
 3. The user executes the migration with ./oms-migration.sh order for ORDER and ./oms-migration.sh shipment for SHIPMENT.
 (By doing this when the writer process runs, it will pick up the above modified records and redo the migration write process)